It’s hard out here for a creative entrepreneur.

-No one else is you and that’s your business’s secret weapon.
+No one else is you, and that’s what makes you stand out.

 Put your fear and insecurities behind you

 I get it.
 Showing your true self is scary.
 Especially when you’re just starting out.
 Imposter syndrome gets the best of us.

-As a creative entrepreneur, becoming comfortable in your skin is part of the journey.
+As a creative entrepreneur, becoming comfortable and grounded with who you are is part of the journey.

 Pretending to be something you’re not will only attract the wrong people.
 (AKA, clients that you won’t enjoy working with.)

 When you let your personality shine, there will be people that’ll look forward to every newsletter, social media post, and life update that you share.
 And there will be people who roll their eyes.
 Not everyone is going to like you and that’s totally normal.

 Keep being you for the people who care and get value from it.
 They’re your supporters so do it for them and don’t hold back!